On this page

-Search the Library Catalogue by keyword in Advanced Search using terms such as "social conditions," "politics and government," "corporate culture," or "business etiquette" plus the name of the country you are researching. e.g. "france and social conditions" to find books and reports.
+Search the Library Catalogue by keyword using terms such as "social conditions," "politics AND government," "corporate culture," or "business etiquette" plus the name of the country you are researching.
+E.g.: try "France AND social conditions" to find books and reports.

 Remember to scan any relevant keyword search results for subjects that you could use in a more targeted search.